Be a Placement Organization

-Fellows work in teams of two – one national fellow and one international fellow – filling critical capacity gaps that allow organizations to further the impact of their work.
+Fellows work in teams of two – one national fellow and one international fellow – addressing critical capacity health systems gaps that allow organizations to further the impact of their work.
 GHC fellows are a multidisciplinary group of young professionals who offer a wide range of technical skills, professional experience, educational backgrounds, and diverse perspectives.
 Their contributions are enhanced by their participation in the GHC community, which serves as a place of learning, support, and discernment.

 GHC advertises the fellowship opportunities and candidates apply to specific fellowship positions, for which they have relevant skills and experience.
 GHC reviews applications, interviews a select group, and recommends finalists to placement organizations, who then are encouraged to use their own interviewing protocols to make the final selection.

 The 13-month fellowship begins in late June 2019 with the two-week Training Institute at Yale University in New Haven, Connecticut, USA.
 Fellows begin serving at their placement organization afterwards in mid-July and the fellowship wraps up in July 2020.

 GHC partners with organizations that are doing excellent work in improving healthcare access and outcomes in impoverished communities in Malawi, Rwanda, Uganda, Zambia, and the United States (Boston, New York/Newark, DC).
 Our placement organizations range in size, scope of work, and geographic focus; we work with small grassroots organizations, large global institutions, and a spectrum of organizations in between.
 For a current list, please click here.

 Potential placement organizations must:

 - Be aligned with GHC’s mission

 - Demonstrate the ability to successfully absorb two new team members

 - Demonstrate an existing capacity gap that fellows can fill